UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-neebit1234/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+To test a non-deterministic behaviour we should make it deterministic.
+For this function we could pass fake values from the random_function to meet each possible result of the non-deterministic function.
+This allows checking each possible path through the function.